asciamanna/asciamanna.github.io/about.md

 ##About
 <hr/>
 I'm a software developer with 14 years of experience developing a variety of applications.
-I'm currently focusing on .NET web technologies.
+My current focus is .NET web technologies.
 <br/><br/>
-I currently work for [eMoney Advisor](http://www.emoneyadvisor.com) in Conshohocken, PA.
+I'm currently working for [eMoney Advisor](http://www.emoneyadvisor.com) in Conshohocken, PA.
 <br/><br/>
-I'm passionate about XP principles, test driven development (TDD), pair programming, and software design.
+I'm passionate about XP principles, Test-driven development (TDD), pair programming, and software design.
 <br/><br/>
 I've developed professionally in C#, JavaScript, Ruby, Java, C++, and Perl.